 In 1996 KT narrowed her focus to pursue two, parallel paths – 1) form a company to consistently create and direct her original compositions and 2) found the Seattle based arts space, Velocity Dance Center, a vital arts resource and incubator for thousands of movement artists.
-During her 10-year tenure at Velocity, KT instituted five instrumental programs to facilitate the growth of the Seattle dance community – Strictly Seattle Summer Dance Intensive, The Guest Artist Series, SCUBA National Touring Dance Alliance, The Bridge Project and Velocity’s comprehensive dance teaching program for beginning to professional adults.
-With Miller the center grew to include a convertible studio theater, three rehearsal/teaching studios and a private Pilates studio.
+During her 10-year tenure at Velocity, KT instituted four instrumental programs to facilitate the growth of the Seattle dance community – Strictly Seattle Summer Dance Intensive, The Guest Artist Series, SCUBA National Touring Dance Alliance and The Bridge Project.

 Her career as a generative artist began with a commission from On the Boards in Seattle and by 2006 she had built five evening-length works that toured performance venues and colleges throughout the US and in Japan, Canada, Germany and Ecuador.

 As an educator, KT has built three pedagogical systems that she has taught and refined for 20 years.
-Reinvent Your Eye – Tools for Abstract Composition is a class for generative artists in any field that uses highly structured improvisational scores to examine the components associated with creating non-linear, non-narrative art works.
-Physical Practice is a ritualized daily training class for professional dancers.
-And her workshop Frame by Frame takes the new dance filmmaker through every step of the process – sound and choreographic elements, storyboarding, location scouting, styling, and directing – as they create their own short dance film.
-She has taught this work at numerous festivals and universities including Jacob’s Pillow Dance Festival, Oberlin College, Cornish College of the Arts, Texas Christian University, Mt.
+Reinvent Your Eye – Tools for Abstract Composition, Physical Practice, a daily training class for professional dancers and her dance/film workshop Frame by Frame.
+She has taught at numerous festivals and universities including Jacob’s Pillow Dance Festival, Oberlin College, Cornish College of the Arts, Texas Christian University, Mt.
 Holyoke, The University of Washington, The Hong Kong Academy of the Performing Arts and the SNDO, Amsterdam.

 Notable fellowships, awards, articles and grants include: